Draco Malfoy: Reception

-In an interview at the Royal Albert Hall, Rowling noted that boys liked to dress up as Malfoy a lot more than Harry, and that people are "getting far too fond of Draco", which she finds "a little bit worrying".
+In a 2003 interview, Rowling noted that boys liked to dress up as Malfoy a lot more than Harry, and that people were "getting far too fond of Draco", which she found "a little bit worrying".
 In the same interview, Stephen Fry noted that just as Harry met Malfoy, he found out that there is also racism in the wizarding world and that many characters in power can be "as nasty and corrupt as in our world".
-Fry also noted that while "Malfoy, Goyle and Crabbe are almost irredeemably bad", Malfoy, unlike his companions, "is reasonably stylish".
-IGN listed Malfoy as their ninth top Harry Potter character.